SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

 ??? abstract "Formbook Hijacked Process Command"

     Detects process hijacked by Formbook malware which executes specific commands to delete the dropper or copy browser credentials to the database before sending them to the C2.

     - **Effort:** intermediate

-??? abstract "Gpscript Suspicious Parent"

-    Gpscript defines GPO scripts for users and applies them to login / logout sessions.
-This rule checks if the parent of this process is the supposed one (svchost) or not.

-    - **Effort:** intermediate